vobademi/FTEXX00-Ubuntu/README.md

 # FTEXX00-Ubuntu

+> [!WARNING]
+> [ubuntu_spi](https://github.com/ftfpteams/ubuntu_spi) has been taken down following a DMCA notice.
+The takedown was issued because *ftfpteams* did not disclose the source code for the libfprint package.

 `installspi.sh` and `installlib.sh` are bash scripts to install the SPI module and the proprietary libfprint driver for FTE3600, FTE4800, FTE6600 and FTE6900 fingerprint readers on Ubuntu 24.04 LTS (officially supported) and other Debian-based distros.

 Debian *bookworm* and below are **not** supported.
 See [troubleshooting](#troubleshooting) for Debian *trixie* specific fixes.